beamaia/datasci-demo-1/README.md

 # DataSci Demo
-This is a datasci demo built using techniques learned from the course https://www.coursera.org/learn/devops-dataops-mlops-duke
+This is a datasci demo built using techniques learned from the course [DevOps, DataOps, MLOps from Duke University](https://www.coursera.org/learn/devops-dataops-mlops-duke).